phusion/cxxcodebuilder/README.md

 ## Use cases

 This library is useful in build systems for automatically generating C/C++ code.
+It is much cleaner compared to using ERB or other generic text templating systems for the job.

 ## Example